Staff Profile

 Dr. Changhyun Lim is a Lecturer (Assistant Professor) in Nutrition and Exercise Metabolism at Newcastle University, affiliated with the Population Health Science Institute (PHSI) and the Human Nutrition and Exercise Research Centre (HNERC) within the Faculty of Medical Sciences.
 He earned his Ph.D. in Exercise Physiology from Korea National Sport University in South Korea and completed nearly 6 years of postdoctoral fellowship in the Protein Metabolism Research Lab at McMaster University, Canada.

-Dr. Lim’s research investigates how skeletal muscle adapts to nutrition, physical (in)activity, ageing, and disease.
-He focuses on uncovering the cellular and molecular mechanisms behind these adaptations using cutting-edge techniques such as skeletal muscle biopsies, stable isotope tracers, and multi-omics approaches.
+Dr. Lim’s research investigates how skeletal muscle adapts to nutrition, physical (in)activity, ageing, and disease, and seek to uncover the cellular and molecular mechanisms that underpin these adaptations using cutting-edge techniques such as skeletal muscle biopsies, stable isotope tracers, and multi-omics approaches.
 The ultimate goal of his work is to promote health and enhance quality of life by optimizing skeletal muscle metabolism.

 Recent research interests: